jpguitron/Oracle-MobilityOptimization/README.md

 ## How to run

+1. Setup Hyperparameter values in src/main/java/optimizationAlgorithm/Main.java or keep as it is.

-1. Compile Project with maven:
+2. Compile Project with maven:

 ```
 mvn clean package
 ```
-2. Copy DB directory into the resulting file:
+3. Copy DB directory into the resulting file:

 ```
 cp -r DB/ target/classes/optimizationAlgorithm
 ```

-3. Change directory
+4. Change directory:
 ```
 cd target/classes/
 ```

-4. Execute program
+5. Execute program:
 ```
 java optimizationAlgorithm.Main
 ```